 The best way to go about defining KPIs is to adopt the SMART technique.
 Your KPIs, which are based on your objectives, should be specific, measurable, attainable, relevant and time-bound.
 Every KPI should be related to a particular business result with a clearly defined performance measure.
 When defining KPIs, you should think of the desired result and its relevance for your business, the way of measuring the progress and influencing the result, then you should decide who will be responsible for the result and how you will know it has been achieved and, last but not least, set the frequency of reviewing the progress.

 Once you define a KPI, make sure you share it with your employees and stakeholders, review it regularly and update whenever necessary, to adapt it to the needs of your business and the current situation.

 There are lots of different KPIs that are commonly adopted by businesses to measure the outcomes of their activity.
+There are lots of different KPIs that are commonly adopted by businesses to measure the outcomes of their activity.
+Whether you've adopted revenue marketing, revenue operations, ABM or ABX, KPIs are necessary to measure the success of any approach.
 Let’s now take a look at some of them, categorised by the business area they concern.

 The Net Profit Margin KPI is an important measure of how efficient you company is and whether it’s able to control its costs – in other words, how profitable it is.
 Net Profit Margin calculates how much profit a company makes on each dollar of the revenue made.
 How is it calculated?
 By dividing your company’s net profit within a given timeframe by the total amount of money earned within the same timeframe.
 The net profit takes into account all expenses of your company and therefore helps you make informed financial decisions, both affecting the nearest future as well as long-term.